 In addition to enabling operating system-directed power management, ACPI provides a generic system event mechanism for Plug and Play and an operating system-independent interface for configuration control.
-ACPI leverages the Plug and Play BIOS data structures while providing a processor architecture-independent implementation that is compatible with both Windows 2000 and Windows 2003 Operating Systems.
+ACPI leverages the Plug and Play BIOS data structures while providing a processor architecture-independent implementation that is compatible with the Windows XP/2003/2008/Vista Operating System.